Why J. Edgar Hoover’s biographer worries about Kash Patel running the FBI

 President-elect Donald Trump’s nomination of Kash Patel, a fierce loyalist, to be the next director of the FBI has sent politicians casting about for historical comparisons.

 J. Edgar Hoover presided over the FBI with nearly unchecked power for about a half-century.
-Democrats invoke him as they warn about Patel suggesting he will target political enemies.
-Republicans compare Hoover’s tenure to what they say is a modern “deep state” resisting and harassing Trump.
+Democrats invoke him as they warn about Mr. Patel, suggesting he will target political enemies.
+Republicans compare Hoover’s tenure to what they say is a modern “deep state” resisting and harassing Mr. Trump.

 So we went to the expert.
 Yale University Professor Beverly Gage won the Pulitzer Prize for biography in 2023 for her book “G-Man: J. Edgar Hoover and the Making of the American Century.”
-The book examines how Hoover built and operated the agency, and was the first substantial work in decades to grapple with his complicated and often dark legacy.
+The book examines how Hoover built and operated the agency, and it was the first substantial work in decades to grapple with his complicated and often dark legacy.

 Why We Wrote This